xroom-app/client-translations/README.md

 2. If you want to create a new language translation file follow ISO 639-1 standard for naming files.

 **Your pull requests are warmly welcome!**

-### Interslavic support
-We support Interslavic language (Medžuslovjansky) as an experiment.
-It uses a non-standard language code `mz`.
-Until the translation is fully adopted you can see it in action via this link: https://xroom.app/?lang=mz.